Amazemet Atomisation Technique Applied in Ti-Based Sulfur-Containing BMG Study for Medical Applications

 Amazemet Atomisation Technique, Ti60-Zr15-Cu17-S8

-Through Transmission Electron Microscopy (TEM) and X-ray Diffraction (XRD) analyses, the researchers identified amorphous microstructures on the laser-treated surfaces.
-Scanning Electron Microscopy (SEM) and Energy Dispersive X-ray (EDX) analysis helped to reveal the relationship between the crystalline phase formation and melt pool dynamics.
-This understanding enabled the production of dense bulk samples with tailored properties for specific applications.
+Researchers used Transmission Electron Microscopy (TEM) and X-ray Diffraction (XRD) analyses.
+These analyses identified amorphous microstructures on laser-treated surfaces.
+Scanning Electron Microscopy (SEM) and Energy Dispersive X-ray (EDX) analysis further detailed the relationship between crystalline phase formation and melt pool dynamics.
+Therefore, this understanding enables the production of dense bulk samples.
+These samples are tailored for specific medical needs.
+SuperMetalPrice reports that this research will drive further study into titanium-based sulfur-containing bulk metallic glasses (BMG).

 Leave a Reply